How to Park Right

-Unless explicitly stated, or if there are no markings on the kerb, you can usually load and unload for up to 20 minutes, and pick up and drop off passengers as long as you're not blocking any roads, junctions or traffic.
+Unless explicitly stated, or if there are no markings on the kerb or pavement, you can usually load and unload for as long as necessary, as long as its continuous, and pick up and drop off passengers as long as you're not blocking any roads, junctions or traffic.

 Single and double 'blips'

-If you have a Blue Badge and are dropping off or picking up a disabled passenger, you can stop briefly.
+Any exceptions?
+If you have a Blue Badge and are dropping off or picking up a disabled passenger, you can usually stop briefly.

 Single red lines

-You cannot park, stop to load or unload or drop off/pick up passengers on one during designated periods as determined by nearby signs (usually 7am-7pm).
+You cannot park, stop to load or unload or drop off/pick up passengers on a single red line during designated periods as determined by nearby signs (usually 7am-7pm).
 At other times, you can park on a single red line.

 Red route bays